utrechtzouk/utrechtzouk.github.io/online-classes.md

 does not mean we cannot continue learning & dancing!
 Starting Wednesday 3rd of June,
 I will be teaching weekly classes covering solo topics in blocks of 4 weeks.
+In June we will start with Module 1, in July and August we will organise Module 2, and Module 3 of these courses.
+The modules can be followed separately from each other, as each module will cover its own topics within the focus of the course.

 There will be two courses,
 one focusing on footwork technique,